Why does modern science have this problem with the afterlife?

 “I just don’t buy it,” he says.

 Why?
-Because fear of death is a cornerstone of his ideas about evolution.
+Because fear of death is a cornerstone of Nye’s ideas about evolution.
 He thinks that fear drives people to live longer than their natural breeding cycles, unlike a salmon, and further into delusions about eternal life.

 So, Bill Nye decided that his belief trumped reported experience.
 Those claiming they don’t fear death must be wrong.
-Bill Nye, the science guy, says so.

 I have no fear of death, but faced with some of the circumstances he postulates as proof that we all fear death, I totally dread the idea of pain and injury from being smashed into by a car.
 Of dying, not so much.

-Although there have been times in my life when I dreaded death, as in – I hate the idea that the world will go on and I’ll miss all the good stuff that’s coming.”
+Although there have been times in my life when I dreaded death, as in “I hate the idea that the world will go on and I’ll miss all the good stuff that’s coming.”

 Taking it further, Nye reports on his aunt and a respected colleague who experienced dementia as they neared death as proof that death itself can easily be explained as a winding down of the machine, its functions failing.
-He misses two important points.

 Many people, my father included, remain mentally clear until entering the final days of the death process, and others whose minds deteriorate remain physically sound.
-So, if the machine fails, it does so unevenly.
-But I do think the cop out to aging as a long, slow deterioration is narrow and too simple.
+So, if the machine fails, it does so inconsistently, weakening Nye’s belief.

 A Flaw In Their Thinking, A Big One

 The other point is, I believe, a more dangerous and poisonous thread within science that, unable to deal at all with nonphysical realities, declares certainly that they don’t exist.

 On the other hand, and this is the troubling part, mainstream science simply refuses to observe the evidence.
-But as the prosecuting attorneys like to say, there are mountains of it.
+But as prosecuting attorneys like to say, there are mountains of it.

 Haven’t we all?

 Does any serious person with an open mind – okay, there aren’t that many – does anyone fitting that description doubt that the thousands upon thousands of ghost stories and sightings over the centuries have some basis in reality?

 Thousands of documented near death experiences, statistically shown to be consistent across time and continents by Dr. Jeffrey Long?
-All hallucinations.

 Why?
 Because they can’t be proven by investigation or observation, which needs a kind of Catch 22 working for it.

 Is this science or closed-mindedness?

 I will buy and read more of his books.
-But it continues to strike me as so odd the he joins the lockstep march as if it is terribly important to science to go into denial about the evidence supporting the idea of an afterlife and other related nonphysical conditions.
+But it continues to strike me as so odd that he joins the lockstep march as if it is terribly important to science to go into denial about evidence supporting an afterlife.